ldgabbay/jwplayer/fl5/doc/publishers/javascriptapi.rst

 .. describe:: loaded

    Fired while the player is busy loading the currently playing media item.
-This event is never sent for :ref:`rtmp`, since that protocol does not preload content.
+This event is never sent for :ref:`rtmpstreaming`, since that protocol does not preload content.
 Data:

    * *loaded* ( Number ): the number of bytes of the media file that are currently loaded.
    * *total* ( Number ): the total filesize of the media file, in bytes.
    * *offset* (Number): the byte position of the media file at which loading started.
-This is always 0, except when using :ref:`http`.
+This is always 0, except when using :ref:`httpstreaming`.

 .. describe:: meta

    Fired when metadata on the currently playing media file is received.
 The exact metadata that is sent with this event varies per individual media file.
 Here are some examples:

    * *duration* ( Number) : sent for *video*, *youtube*, *http* and *rtmp* media.
 In seconds.
-   * *height* ( Number ): sent for all media types, except for *youtube*.
+   * *height* ( Number ): sent for all media providers, except for *youtube*.
 In pixels.
-   * *width* ( Number ): sent for all media types, except for *youtube*.
+   * *width* ( Number ): sent for all media providers, except for *youtube*.
 In pixels.
    * Codecs, framerate, seekpoints, channels: sent for *video*, *http* and *rtmp* media.
    * TimedText, captions, cuepoints: additional metadata that is embedded at a certain position in the media file.
 Sent for *video*, *http* and *rtmp* media.
-   * ID3 info (genre, name, artist, track, year, comment): sent for MP3 files (the *sound* media type).
+   * ID3 info (genre, name, artist, track, year, comment): sent for MP3 files (the *sound* :ref:`media provider <mediaformats>`).

    .. note::